Warpath (film)

-Warpath is a 1951 American Western film directed by Byron Haskin and starring Edmond O'Brien, Polly Bergen, Dean Jagger, Forrest Tucker and Harry Carey Jr. The film was released as a Fawcett Comics Film #9, in Technicolor, in August 1951.
+Warpath is a 1951 American Western film directed by Byron Haskin and starring Edmond O'Brien, Polly Bergen, Dean Jagger, Forrest Tucker and Harry Carey Jr.

 Plot

-John Vickers (Edmond O'Brien), a former United States Army / Union Army officer in the American Civil War has spent eight years hunting for the three men who murdered the woman he loved.
-He finds one of them, Woodson, and kills him in a gunfight, but not before learning from him that the other two men have joined the United States Army cavalry, and, unbeknownst to him, are in the ill-fated 7th Cavalry Regiment.
+John Vickers, a former Union officer in the American Civil War, has spent eight years hunting the three men who murdered the woman whom he loved.
+He finds one of them, Woodson, who tells him that the other two have joined the cavalry before Vickers kills him.

-Vickers travels to the upper western Dakota Territory (now North Dakota), where he plans to reenlist in the Army as a buck private recruit under the command of General George Armstrong Custer (1839–1876), (James Millican), at Fort Abraham Lincoln, to continue his search in the ranks of the Army cavalry.
-En route he sees a sergeant named O'Hara (Forrest Tucker) physically manhandling an attractive young woman and intervenes.
-Molly Quade (Polly Bergen), is grateful for his intervention, but Sgt.
-O'Hara gets even later when Vickers coincidentally ends up serving under him at the fort, giving Vickers the most unpleasant menial dirty duties and assignments.
+Vickers travels to the upper western portion of Dakota Territory, where he plans to reenlist in the army as a buck private under the command of general George Armstrong Custer at Fort Abraham Lincoln in an effort to search the ranks of the cavalry.
+Along the way, he sees a sergeant named O'Hara manhandling an attractive young woman and intervenes.
+Molly Quade is grateful for his intervention, but Sgt.
+O'Hara exacts revenge later when Vickers comes under his command at the fort, assigning Vickers the most unpleasant menial duties.

-Molly has come to the fort to help her father Sam Quade (Dean Jagger) run a general store.
-He is opposed to her attraction to this new recruit Vickers.
-While out on an assigned mission, a troop of soldiers led by Captain Gregson (Harry Carey Jr.), are badly outnumbered by a band of Lakota Sioux warriors until being rescued by General Custer and his troops.
-Vickers is recognized by General Custer as a former Union Army officer from his Civil War days a decade before and is promoted to first sergeant.
+Molly has come to the fort to help her father Sam Quade operate a general store.
+He is opposed to her attraction to Vickers.
+While on an assigned mission, a troop of soldiers led by Captain Gregson are badly outnumbered by a band of Lakota Sioux warriors until being rescued by General Custer and his troops.
+Vickers is recognized by Custer from his Civil War days and is promoted to the rank of first sergeant.